main banner

 Egon is in the center of the above photo

-Egon is here pictured above with two Cleveland friends,
+Egon is here pictured above with two friends from Cleveland.

 James Shown resigned from the military in 1950 and went on to become an attorney in the state of Texas where his name appears many times in legal cases.
 In 1952, he was himself the subject of investigation in a fraud case involving cars but was found not guilty.
 Before the war, his name frequently featured in Texas newspapers as he was a member of the Texas Rangers police force.
 James Shown passed away Houstan in 1966 and is buried there.
 His first wife Rita was killed in an automobile accident in 1932, and they had one daughter.